 Anyone can walk into a Catholic church and talk to a priest.
 Priests have the desire and responsibility to serve people.
 They are often looking for ways to help those who enter their church.

 However, they won’t be offended if a person thanks them and respectfully requests to be alone.
 The choice is up to the visitor.

 The sanctuary is a sacred space.
 Most churches, including the Catholic Church, refer to the church building’s altar or main worship area as a sanctuary.
 A sanctuary is a place of holiness and safety.

 What is considered good etiquette?
 All people are welcome to enter the church and sit anywhere quietly.
-However, it’s important to make every effort to not disturb others in the church who are there for prayer, rest, and support as well.
-A quiet demeanor and hushed voices are a respectful attitude.
+However, it’s important to make every effort not to disturb others in the church who are there for prayer, rest, and support.
+A quiet demeanor, and hushed voices, and a respectful attitude are necessary.

 Visitors should turn off their cell phones.
 Churches expect visitors to show respect by turning off their cell phones.
 People should avoid talking on the phone and texting in the sanctuary.
 In addition to silent prayer and contemplation, reading the Bible and writing are acceptable practices.